Dreamaker183/Current-swift-app/README.md

 *   The app uses hardcoded device IDs (1 for Light, 2 for Washing Machine) for control via the AI Assistant and ThingSpeak updates.
 *   Ensure the necessary simulator runtime (e.g., iOS 18.0) is installed in Xcode if you encounter runtime availability errors.
 *   The SplineRuntime framework dependency was replaced with WebKit for displaying Spline scenes.

+## License and Usage

+This project is provided without any license.
+All rights are reserved by the author.
+You are not permitted to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, or permit persons to whom the Software is furnished to do so, without explicit written permission from the author.